• Find My Drone

 Author · Dronesgator

-Paul Posea is the founder of Dronesgator and has been reviewing and comparing drones since 2015.
-With a Part 107 certification, 195 YouTube drone reviews, and published work on Digital Photography School, he combines hands-on flight testing with data-driven analysis to help pilots find the right drone.
+Paul Posea founded Dronesgator in 2015 and has been reviewing consumer drones for over a decade.
+With 195 YouTube drone reviews drawing 3.55 million views and published work on Digital Photography School, he combines hands-on flight testing with data-driven analysis to help pilots find the right drone.